weavedb/arnext/README.md

 ```bash
 cd arkb && yarn && cd ..
 ```

-Now, the static app to deploy on Arweave is running on [localhost:3000](http://localhost:3000).

 Then, deploy the app on Arweave.
 This is the identical app deployed on Vercel above.

 ```bash